What is a data lake?

 alt text

-2. Once data lands in data lake, it can be transformed and stored in a staging location on the same data lake.
+2. Once data lands in the data lake, it can be transformed and stored in a staging location on the same data lake.

 Lakehouse architecture

-Here are some high level features of lakehouse as specified in “Delta lake the definitive guide”:
+Here are some high-level features of lakehouse, as specified in “Delta Lake: The Definitive Guide”:

 • Transaction support

-• schema enforcement and governance
+• Schema enforcement and governance

-• BI support through sql and JDBC support
+• BI support through SQL and JDBC support

 • Separate storage and compute